peng-217/tp/docs/team/herrekt.md

 * New Feature: Allowed the `/note` command to take in more parameters for faster typing.
     * What it does: Instead of just single word commands being inputted in note creation, users can create, read, search, or delete a note in at least two lines.
-    * Justification: This would be more suited to fast-typers, and allow user-made notes to be more efficiently managed.
+    * Justification: This would be more suited to fast-typing, and allow user-made notes to be more efficiently managed.
     * Highlights: This enhancement allows a note command, which could take up to five separate inputs, to be created with two inputs instead.